Coins in Profit

 This checks every single coin on the blockchain and asks one question: is it worth more now than when it was last bought?
 Read more

-Six months ago, 76% of all coins were in profit — a strong majority was in profit.
-That's dropped to 66% today, a 10 percentage point shift.
+Six months ago, 68% of all coins were in profit — more than half were in profit.
+That's dropped to 60% today, a 8 percentage point shift.
 Profitability has been declining as price pulled back.
 The market went from a comfortable position to a more mixed one.
 The rate of decline matters — if it's slowing, the shakeout may be running its course.

 Getting closer to the high end of historical readings.
 The market isn't overheated yet, but the window of easy opportunity is narrowing as more coins move into profit.